iPlantCollaborativeOpenSource/Advanced_iPlant/05-ho-ec2-using.rst

 1. Structured metadata, posted to the Agave *jobs* service that describes references to data that will be processed using the app, plus the system- and run-time parameters needed to run the the app.

-We represent the structured metadata in JSON format, as that is what Agave services expect.
+We represent this structured metadata in JSON format, as that is what Agave services expect.

 First, an example
 -----------------